Michael deals with litigation, international arbitration, adjudication and ADR.

-Michael trained in London and joined Stevens & Bolton LLP in 1990.
+Michael trained in London and joined Stevens & Bolton in 1990.
 He became a partner in 1997.

 He provides risk management advice for clients in a variety of sectors including manufacturing and distribution, life sciences, construction and engineering, IT, and insurance.
 Much of his work is international in nature, acting on cross border disputes.

-His reported cases include:
+Reported cases include:

-- Combined Power -v- European Development Company – acting for a power company in claims under contract for installation of CHP units and energy supply.
+- Combined Power v European Development Company – acting for a power company in claims under contract for installation of CHP units and energy supply

-- Temple Legal Protection –v- QBE – concerning the meaning of a phrase commonly found in Lloyd’s Non-Marine Binding Authority Agreements and agent’s entitlement to conduct run-off.
+- Temple Legal Protection v QBE – concerning the meaning of a phrase commonly found in Lloyd’s Non-Marine Binding Authority Agreements and agent’s entitlement to conduct run-off

 Michael is a CEDR Accredited Mediator, a Fellow of the Chartered Institute of Arbitrators, and a member of the British Insurance Law Association and of the Technology and Construction Solicitors Association.
 He has acted as a court appointed supervising solicitor on the execution of search orders and has taken arbitral appointments.
 Michael is immediate past Chairman of the South East Branch of the Chartered Institute of Arbitrators.